MicrosoftDocs/sql-docs/docs/sql-server/sql-server-help-installation.md

 ## How to download and configure offline content

-You can use the Microsoft Help Viewer to download and install SQL Server help packages from online sources or local disk.
+You can use download and install SQL Server help packages from online sources or local disk.

 Below are steps on how to load offline content for different versions of SQL Server.

-### Configure SQL Server 2019 offline content
+### Add SQL Server 2019 offline content

 For this approach, you use the **Online** Installation source.